VANNMONOPOL – The Water Monopoly

 Bottles and screen

-The central part of the installation Water Monopoly (a prototype) consists of 25 bottles in clear glass.
-16 bottles are filled with clear water.
-9 bottles containing more reddish transparent fluid.
+The central part of the installation of Water Monopoly (a prototype) consists of 25 bottles of clear glass.
+16 bottles are filled with clear water—9 bottles containing more reddish transparent fluid.
 The bottles are labeled with a Water Monopoly logo.
 All bottles also contain a Norwegian thorny gooseberry branch.
-The bottles are placed in a rectangle on a glass plate on top of a TV screen.
+The bottles are placed in a rectangle on a glass plate on a TV screen.
 The red bottles are positioned like a cross.
-Tv screen is hidden in a white square box with Water Monopoly logo and name on the sides and a white cloth covering the top with an opening for the TV screen.
-The bases is a slice of trunk of an old birch tree that has been in the forest for many years.
+The TV screen is hidden in a white square box with the Water Monopoly logo and name on the sides and a white cloth covering the top with an opening for the TV screen.
+The base is a slice of the trunk of an old birch tree that has been in the forest for many years.
 Overall size 55B x 55L x 113H CM

 Video and audio:

-Tv screen showing a video loop with blue water images and sounds from a local stream with white Water Monopoly logo on top.
-Halfway through the loop comes some short more red video images and brief audio fragments from Handel, palpitations and Jewish wedding music as a reference to the wedding at Cana(John 2)
+The TV screen shows a video loop with blue water images and sounds from a local stream with a white Water Monopoly logo.
+Halfway through the loop comes some shorter more red video images and brief audio fragments from Handel, palpitations, and Jewish wedding music as a reference to the wedding at Cana(John 2)